 Move out and live on your own

 If your job allows it, move out of your parents’ house!
-If they need you nearby, rent a place in the same locality, but this crucial, beta.
-Not only will you stop being a royal pain in the ass for your parents, you will also love the independence that comes with no curfew.
+If they need you nearby, rent a place in the same locality, but this is crucial, beta.
+Not only will you stop being a royal pain in the ass for your parents, but you will also love the independence that comes with no curfew.
 And the best part is that you can cook whatever you want for yourself at any hour.
 No more mandatory dal sabzi for lunch every day!

 Take care of your body!